raymondumbas/lol-stats/README.md

 ***
 # Features Notes
 - see 5 recent matches
+  - see older games (WIP)
-- use ddragon API to get champ and player icons
+- use ddragon API to get champ and player icons (WIP)
 - stats for you and enemy laner
   - champion
   - KDA
   - gold difference
   - damage dealt difference
-- "see more" page
+- "see more" page (WIP)
   - for all teammates: KDA and damage dealt
   - can add notes to matches (then save to localStorage only if note is added)
 ***